-A student who has an academic conflict with a professor must first approach that professor, in order to attempt a resolution of the conflict.
+A student who has an academic conflict with a professor must first approach that professor, to attempt a resolution of the conflict.
 If a student is unsuccessful, he/she should contact his/her advisor, who will attempt to resolve the conflict.
-If the advisor's efforts are unsuccessful, the student should bring the conflict to the Student Performance Committee of the Department of Physical Therapy.
-If the student does not receive a satisfactory result, he/she may seek further resolution from the Chairperson of the Department.
+If the advisor's efforts are unsuccessful, the student should seek further resolution from the Chairperson of the Department.